conan-io/docs/manage_deps/workflows.rst

       $ cmake --build . --config Release

-In effect, with this setup, we have created a separate configuration of the project, without affecting its default one.
+In effect, with this setup, we have created a separate configuration of the project, without affecting at all the original source directory.
 The benefit is that we can experiment freely, and even erase it and create a new build with a new configuration with different settings, if needed:

 .. code-block:: bash<